winrid/java-jni-examples/README.md

 # Simple Java JNI Examples

-Documentation around JNI is hard to find, and once found takes a lot of head banging to get a simple jni code to run.
+Example code around JNI is hard to find, and once found takes a lot of head banging to get a simple jni code to run.
 Hopefully this will help those trying to get a start with jni coding.
 Will be adding more examples as I dig deeper.

 ## Installation and Run